LucaAAntonelli/nixos-config/modules/services/README.md

 2. Extract all files and check if there is a shell script included that can be used in order to start the server
 3. If yes, rename it to `start.sh` and make it executable.
 If not, create one with roughly the following content: `exec java -server forge-{version_included_in_zip} nogui` with potential Java arguments
 4. Create a module with a name under `services.modded-minecraft-servers.instances`
+5. This service will create a folder under `/var/lib/mc-<name>`.
+Put all server files into that folder.
-5. After that, the server will be started automoatically as a systemd service
+6. After that, the server will be started automoatically as a systemd service

 ## Nextcloud
 Nextcloud is my go-to choice of private file sync and backup service.
 I use it as a replacement for stuff like OneDrive or Google Drive.
 The setup includes OnlyOffice.